Where is Roxia To see all our trips click “View All” and zoom out. Check out the Blog Tab for latest!

 Our search actually began in the early 90’s when I saw a tank test of the Nordhavn 62.
 As I remember the model was a mustard yellow but it still looked cool.
 I had read Voyaging Under Power revised by James Leishman (who signed my copy when he was visiting the Seattle Boat Show) so I was already a fan.
 We began our search in ernest when changes in our life allowed us to move from dreamers to future owners.
 The first one we found that could fit the bill was in Florida February 2017.
 It sold before we could pull the trigger.
 We made our first offer and flew to Corfu Greece that August to seal the deal.
 The boat was not “as advertised” so we decided to spend a week traveling with Devin and the lovely Margeaux in Corfu.
 Then a boat named Lone Wolf found us all the way from Mackay Australia while we were commiserating in a Greek pool.
 By the end of September 2017 she was ours.

 The Nordhavn 62 is a robust trawler capable of cruising the world.
 Here are the drawings of Roxia.
-Here are a few pictures which is always a work in progress as the Admiral redecorates!
-Don’t forget to check the blog above or Here.
+These pictures reflect how we use Roxia and why we trust her to keep us safe.
+Don’t forget to check the blog tab above or click Here.

 Click Where is Roxia to be directed to our inReach MapShare page to see where we are.
 Email me at email@example.com if you are nearby.